mez/carnd/P3_behavioral_cloning/writeup_report.md

 To get the model to drive in the simulator, you need:

 1. Show the model how to drive straight
-2. How to recover if it drifts of track
+2. How to recover if it drifts off track
 3. How to handle turns

 The Udacity slack community was a huge help here; from their experience, I used the left and right camera images and adjusted the steering (+.25 for left, -.25 for right) angles to show the model how to correct steering back to center.
 Then I used the horizontal shifting to capture more angles.
 This was enough to get a stable model working on the fastest setting (means lowest resolution) on both tracks.